LearnersGuild/learning-os/blueprint/player/player-objectives.md

 - I can get and pass job interviews (I can get through the door).
 - I can create a place of belonging for myself in the industry (I can make the house my home).
 - I can collaborate effectively with a team.
 4 people + me = 7 person team.
+- I can learn, and I can learn how to learn

-## Objective 2: Learn how to learn and to cultivate a learning collective.
+## Objective 2: Cultivate a learning collective.

 I own and co-create the learning culture and learning systems in which I participate.